 Create linkable content and boost search traffic with SEO PowerSuite

-The Skyscraper technique is about finding popular content, creating even better copy, and therefore getting backlinks both naturally and after reaching out to the right people.
-That's exactly how skyscrapers become popular — you take the highest existing building, add a few more floors and voila — everybody's talking and writing about you.
+The skyscraper technique is about finding popular content, creating even a better copy, and getting backlinks both naturally and after reaching out to the right people.
+The more backlinks your site has, the more authority it gets, which means better chances for the page to be visible in SERPs.

-Step 1: Find link-worthy content
+Step 1: Find linkable content

 Analyze high-ranking content in Rank Tracker